AlexHtZhang/Cerebot32MAX4_Board_Remote_Car/README.md

 # Cerebot_32MAX4_Board_Remote_Car
-This is a Cerebot32MAX4_Board based project for personal future reference.
+This is a Cerebot32MAX4_Board based personal project done during my undergraduate study.

 # Project Description
 Used Cerebot32MAX4 Board to build a remote controlled car by bottoms and a joy sticker.
 The instructions